Coding-Crash/Coding-Crash/README.md

 - 👋 Hi, I’m @Coding-Crash aka Crash
+- 📌 Located in Germany
-- 👀 I’m interested in various soft- and hardware related stuff as well as music, games, motorcycles and electronics.
+- 👀 I’m interested in various soft- and hardware related stuff as well as 3D-printing and -modeling, music, games, motorcycles and electronics.
-- 🌱 I’m currently learning SQL, Talend, Tableau as well as basic and advanced Linux.
+- 🌱 I’m currently learning SQL, Talend, Tableau, basic and advanced Linux as well as soldering and programming micro controllers like Arduino and ESP32 chipsets.
 - 📫 If you want to reach me, hit me up on Discord.
-My name there is Crashgaming.TV#8005
+My name there is crashgaming.tv